INTERVENTIONS & TECHNOLOGY

 BLENDED

-The use of anti-depressant medication is common among general practicians (GP), despite patient’s preference for therapeudic psychological treatment.
+The use of anti-depressant medication is common among general practitioners (GP), despite patient’s preference for therapeutic psychological treatment.
 However treatment is not always an option due to time constraints and lack of accessibility.
-A solution to these issues is Bledend, an innovative approach that combines guided online treatment with face-to-face GP support.
+A solution to these issues is Blended, an innovative approach that combines guided online treatment with face-to-face GP support.
 This project was conducted with funding from ZonMw.

 ACT AND FEEL